 Anfield Road End

-This stand is opposite to the Kop and is the newest structure at the ground.
+This stand is opposite to the Kop and was remodelled in the 90s.
 It has two tiers, with the top tier only small.
 Over the years it has hosted the away supporters at the ground and presently still does.
-This adds to the atmosphere in this part of the ground.

 Upper Tier 2,654